A List of Halloween Movies On Netflix Canada

 Casper (1995) 🍅 44%

 A Halloween classic for anyone who was a child in the 1990s.
-It’s full of plenty of cheesy graphics and dialogue, so we caution you not to watch it more than once a year.
+It’s packed with plenty of cheesy graphics and dialogue, so we caution you not to watch it more than once a year.

 🍺 There’s a Drinking Game for this film: Casper Drinking Game

 A subtly creepy movie, adapted from the novel by Neil Gaiman.
 Jump scares aren’t all it takes to make a horror film.

 Friday the 13th: The Final Chapter (1984) 🍅 25%